yoerisamwel/GWU-Project-4/README.md

 ## Overview
 The purpose of this project is to:
-  - *Understand Regional Market:* understand the unique characteristics, preferences, and behaviors of customers in different geographic areas.
+  - **Understand Regional Market:** understand the unique characteristics, preferences, and behaviors of customers in different geographic areas.
-  - *Identify Growth Opportunities:* allow businesses to identify trends and patterns in sales performance, and market demand.
+  - **Identify Growth Opportunities:** allow businesses to identify trends and patterns in sales performance, and market demand.
-  - *Enhance Personalization:* enable businesses to personalize the shopping experience based on regional basis.
+  - **Enhance Personalization:** enable businesses to personalize the shopping experience based on regional basis.
 By analyzing past purchase history, businesses can deliver targeted product recommendations.
-  - *Understanding Seasonal Influences:* understand how seasonal factors, and local events impact consumer behavior and purchasing patterns in different regions.
+  - **Understanding Seasonal Influences:** understand how seasonal factors, and local events impact consumer behavior and purchasing patterns in different regions.

 ## Analysis

-There are 3 *categories* in our dataset:
-- Furniture
-- Office Supplies
-- Technology

-We have three models
+- We have three models:
+  - Model 1: Linear Regression
+  - Model 2: Ridge Regression
+  - Model 3: Time Series Forecasts using Facebook's Prophet.

 ##  📉 Results 📈